 The Emergency Medical Technician Certificate consists of a single course, EMS 110 - Emergency Medical Technician.

-EMS 110 - Emergency Medical Technician is a 7-credit-hour course that can be completed in one semester.
+EMS 110 - Emergency Medical Technician is an 8-credit-hour course that can be completed in one semester.
 This course is available during the spring, summer and fall semesters.

 View SWIC's Course Schedule to search for specific classes.

 Spring and Fall Semesters

 During both the spring and fall semesters, EMS 110 is offered in a 16-week format.
 Typically, there are 5 or more sections of the class at a variety of times and days of the week to accommodate student schedules.

 The capacity for each class section is 20 students.